knbz/security-advisor/custom.md

   Be sure to remember the name of the note that is returned as part of the response.
 In this example, the value is `/providers/my-custom-tool/notes/my-custom-tool-findings-type`.
 This value is used in the next step.
   {: tip}

-2. Post findings as KPIs or events, otherwise known as an [occurrence](https://us-south.secadvisor.cloud.ibm.com/findings/v1/docs/#/Findings_Occurrences/createOccurrence).
+2. Post findings as KRIs or events, otherwise known as an [occurrence](https://us-south.secadvisor.cloud.ibm.com/findings/v1/docs/#/Findings_Occurrences/createOccurrence).

   For each card, you can define two KRIs.
   {: note}